We currently have opportunities for: 1 open positions

 To apply, please email a curriculum vitae, publications as well as names and contact info of referees to Cornelia.
 A description of interests and skills would be helpful.

-Postdoctoral Position in Development of Biochips for Drug Discovery
+Postdoctoral Position in Development of Cancer-targeted Nanoparticles Activating Immune System

-The overall aim of this project is the development of a nano-switchable biochip for drug discovery
+The overall aim of this project is the development of cancer-targeted nanoparticles activating

-important part of the project will intend to evaluate the interaction between membrane proteins and
+the unique drug platform.
+A particularly important part of the project will intend to evaluate various

-This is an interdisciplinary project with industry partners from which you will gain valuable experience in the domain of nanoscience, physical chemistry, biochemistry, and drug discovery biosensing approaches.
-Your role will be to insert and characterize membrane protein complexes inside lipid and polymeric membranes, and to control their interaction and functionality as core of the nano-signaling system intended to function as a biochip for drug discovery.
-More information on the topics of the group in which you will be working can be found at http://www.chemie.unibas.ch/~palivan/
+This is an interdisciplinary project with industry partners from which you will gain valuable experience in the domain of nanoscience, physical chemistry, and novel drug delivery approaches.
+Your role will be to insert the payload and characterize the cancer-targeted nanoparticles activating immune system in various conditions to optimize their efficiency, control their cell interaction and understand their mode of action to support clinical application.
+More information on the topics of the groups in which you will be working can be found at

-- you will ideally have a PhD in chemistry, biochemistry or biochemical engineering
+- you will ideally have a PhD in chemistry, biochemistry or biophysics

-- experience in membrane proteins is a must
+- experience in physical-chemistry methods to characterize colloidal nanosystems is a must

-- basic knowledge of molecular biology techniques (e.g. PCR, DNA purification)
+- knowledge of molecular biology techniques (e.g. PCR, DNA purification)

 - high records of publications in internationally refereed scientific journals